openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 #### OpenVINO Model Server executor

-`OVMSAdapter` hides the OpenVINO Model Server python client API, that allows Model API wrappers launching with models served by OVMS.
+`OVMSAdapter` hides the OpenVINO Model Server python client API, which allows Model API wrappers launching with models served by OVMS.

 Refer to __[`OVMSAdapter`](adapters/ovms_adapter.md)__ to learn about running demos with OVMS.